-As of December 31, 2016 and December 31, 2015, there were \$11 million and \$3 million, respectively, of additional funds committed to lend to a borrower whose terms have been modified in a TDR.
+As of December 31, 2017, there were no additional funds committed to lend to a borrower whose terms have been modified in a TDR.
+As of December 31, 2016, there were \$11 million of additional funds committed to lend to a borrower whose terms have been modified in a TDR.

-There were no finance receivables modified as TDRs during the years ended December 31, 2016, 2015 or 2014 for the Dealer portfolio segment.
-Finance receivables in the Customer portfolio segment modified as TDRs during the years ended December 31, 2016, 2015 and 2014 were as follows:
+There were no finance receivables modified as TDRs during the years ended December 31, 2017, 2016 or 2015 for the Dealer portfolio segment.
+Cat Financial's recorded investment in finance receivables in the Customer portfolio segment modified as TDRs during the years ended December 31, 2017, 2016 and 2015 were as follows: